memiiso/debezium-server-iceberg/BLOGPOST.md

 [@TODO visual architecture diagram]

-Debezium Server Iceberg project puts both projects together and enables realtime data pipeline to any cloud storage, hdfs destination supported by iceberg
+Iceberg sink uses both projects and enables realtime data pipeline to any cloud storage, hdfs destination supported by iceberg
-Debezium Server Iceberg it is possible to use best features from both projects like realtime structured data pipeline and ACID table format with update support
+With Iceberg sink it is possible to use great features provided by both projects like realtime structured data flow and ACID table format with update support on data lake

-Debezium Iceberg sink extends [Debezium server quarkus application](https://debezium.io/documentation/reference/operations/debezium-server.html#_installation),
+Debezium Iceberg extends [Debezium server quarkus application](https://debezium.io/documentation/reference/operations/debezium-server.html#_installation) and implements new sink,

-Iceberg consumer converts debezium json events to iceberg rows and commits them to destination iceberg table using iceberg API
+Iceberg sink converts debezium json events to iceberg parquet data file, delete file and commits them to destination iceberg table using iceberg Java API

-It's possible to append database events to iceberg tables or do upsert using source table primary key since iceberg supports many cloud storage its easily possible to configure destination which could be any of hadoop storage cloud storage location. with debezium-server-iceberg its easily possible to replicate your RDBMS to cloud storage
+since iceberg supports many cloud storages its easily possible to configure different destinations like s3, hdfs, ... with debezium-server-iceberg its easily possible to replicate your RDBMS to cloud storage

-# update, append
+### update, append
-Iceberg consumer by default works with upsert mode.
-When a row updated on source table destination row replaced with up-to-date record. with upsert mode data at destination is always deduplicate and kept up to date
+Iceberg sink by default works with upsert mode.
+When a row updated on source table destination row replaced with the new updated version. with upsert mode data at destination kept identical to source data

+retain deletes as soft delete!

 V 0.12 iceberg
 retain deletes as soft delete!
-# wait delay batch size
+### wait delay batch size

 wait by reading debezium metrics! another great feature of debezium
-# destination, iceberg catalog
+### destination, iceberg catalog

 @Contribution ..etc